waxalot/swingdrag/README.md

 ### rotationAngleDeg
 ```
-The rotation angle in degrees.
+The maximum possible angle of rotation in degrees.
-Default : 8
+Default : 20
 ```

 ### showShadow